Phoebe Bacon: Career

 Bacon began swimming during the summer at the age of 3 for the Tallyho Foxes, and later joined Nation's Capital Swim Club, the same club as Katie Ledecky, at the American University site.
 Under the Silver coach Ian Rowe, Bacon qualified for the 2016 US Olympic Trials, at the age of 14.
-During the 2017 season, Phoebe moved up to the Gold I group, where she is currently coached by Timothy Kelly jr. On April 21, 2019 she verbally committed to swim for the University of Wisconsin.
+During the 2017 season, Phoebe moved up to the Gold I group, where she was coached by Timothy Kelly Jr. On April 21, 2019, she verbally committed to swim for the University of Wisconsin, where she currently swims.

 Personal life

 Phoebe was raised in Bethesda, MD and is the daughter of Timothy J. Bacon and Philippa Bacon.
 Phoebe has 3 siblings.